rfuzzo/MWSE/docs/source/guides/logging.md

 In the MCM page of the script extender, there is an option to enable log colors.
 This will display logs in different colors according to their log level.

+### Line Numbers

+In the MCM page of the script extender, there is an option to line numbers in log messages.
+This can make it easier to
+This will display logs in different colors according to their log level.

 ## Creating a new Logger
 The simplest way to create a new logger is to simply call `Logger.new()` and have all the relevant information be retrieved automatically.
 But it's also possible to pass additional parameters to the `new` function, all of which are optional: